-Pilot Gold's discovery of high-grade mineralization hosted by the Secret Canyon Shale at the Western Flank target is of particular note.
-This discovery, which has generated numerous high-grade drill intercepts over significant true widths, lies along the northwestern extension of the mineralized trend defined by the Alta open pits (the Kinsley trend).
+The discovery of high-grade mineralization hosted by the Secret Canyon Shale at the Western Flank target by Liberty Gold is particularly relevant to the exploration potential of the project.
+This discovery, which has generated numerous high-grade drill intercepts over significant true widths by Liberty Gold and New Placer Dome, lies along the northwestern extension of the mineralized trend defined by the Alta open pits (the Kinsley trend).
 The significance of the Western Flank target is best understood by the following: (i) the Hamburg Dolomite, which overlies the Secret Canyon Shale, was previously thought to be a lower boundary to the mineralization, so few historical holes were drilled to depths sufficient to test the deeper stratigraphy; and (ii) the high-grade mineralization hosted in the Secret Canyon Shale at the Western Flank target is overlain by gold mineralization in the same stratigraphic units that were mined by Alta.
 The potential for additional occurrences of high-grade mineralization at depth in the Secret Canyon Shale along the Kinsley trend, and possibly other similar structural settings, is clearly excellent.
 For example, drilling has encountered gold in the Secret Canyon Shale at four target areas that are spread over a length of more than 3.5 kilometres in south-southwestern direction along the western side of the Kinsley Mountains.

 In addition to the potential of the lower stratigraphic section at the Kinsley property, the Pogonip Group remains virtually untested.
 The Ordovician Pogonip Group has been eroded from the southernmost portions of the Kinsley property through to the northern limits of the Kinsley trend, but dominates exposures over large areas of the property to the north.
 The base of Pogonip Group hosts gold mineralization at the Long Canyon gold deposit, with which the Kinsley project shares a number of similarities.
-Surface sampling has demonstrated that jasperoid bodies up to 7 kilometres to the north of the mine are highly anomalous with respect to pathfinder elements related to Carlin gold systems.
+Surface sampling has demonstrated that jasperoid bodies up to seven kilometres to the north of the mine are highly anomalous with respect to pathfinder elements related to Carlin gold systems.

 The amenability of oxidized mineralization at Kinsley to heap-leach processing is well established by both metallurgical testing and the success of heap leaching at the Alta mining operation.
-The newly discovered Western Flank zone is quite different, however, due to: (i) the mineralization is generally unoxidized, although cross-cutting zones of oxidization related to faults and associated structural perturbances are characteristic of the mineralization; and (ii) the close correlation of increasing gold grades with increasing sulphide (pyrite) contents.
-Preliminary metallurgical testing competed by Pilot Gold suggests that the unoxidized gold mineralization hosted by the Secret Canyon Shale at the Western Flank target and the Dunderberg Shale in the historic mine area may be amenable to flotation concentration followed by cyanide leaching of the flotation tails, and processing of the concentrates at a roaster, autoclave, or possibly a smelter.
+The newly discovered Western Flank zone is quite different, however, in that: (i) the mineralization is generally unoxidized, although cross-cutting zones of oxidization related to faults and associated structural perturbances are characteristic of the mineralization; and (ii) there is a strong correlation of increasing gold grades with increasing sulphide (pyrite) contents.
+Preliminary metallurgical testing competed by Liberty Gold suggests that the unoxidized gold mineralization hosted by the Secret Canyon Shale at the Western Flank target and the Dunderberg Shale in the historical mine area may be amenable to flotation concentration followed by cyanide leaching of the flotation tails, and processing of the concentrates at a roaster, autoclave, or possibly a smelter.